Cray-HPE/docs-csm/operations/firmware/Update_Firmware_with_FAS.md

 ### Current Capabilities

 The following table describes the hardware items that can have their firmware updated via FAS.
-For more information about the upgradeable targets, refer to the Firmware product stream repository.
+For more information about the upgradable targets, refer to the Firmware product stream repository.

 *Table 1.
 Upgradable Firmware Items*